holepunchto/hypercore/README.md

 #### `core.setAlwaysLatestBlock(enabled)`

 Set whether the replicator should always include a request for the latest block in an upgrade request (aka the peer has a length update).
-A runtime method for updating the `allowLatestBlock` option
+A runtime method for updating the `allowLatestBlock` option.

 #### `await core.setUserData(key, value)`